 Tell people who you are, what you do, and why they should hire you.
 Find your unique value proposition, say it over and over, and stick with it.

 One of the video lessons and exercises in Don Connelly’s training program, Become Brilliant at the Basics: What They Don’t Teach You in Training, will help you build your value proposition.

-If you’ve been a Financial Advisor for 5 years or less, watch this 4-minute video to learn how our 24-step training program will hep you kick-start your practice, stay in business and achieve great success.
+If you’ve been a Financial Advisor for 5 years or less, or you’re a seasoned advisor experiencing stagnation, watch this 4-minute video to learn how our 24-step training program will help you kick-start your practice, stay in business and achieve great success.

 24 video lessons.
 24 exercises.
 5 LIVE group coaching sessions (included with the coaching program only).
 A survivor’s manual and an enormous advantage over your competition.
 Enroll today – starts from $149.